MUDOTMY/moodle-report_mycourses/README.md

 # My Courses Moodle Plugin

-This plugin provide a page with all enrolled courses and progress which can be added to Moodle navigation
+This plugin generates a page with all enrolled courses and progress which can be added to Moodle navigation.

 ## Usage